-Our elected officials and administration consider many factors when setting the School District's 2019-2020 fiscal year budget.
+Our elected officials and administration consider many factors when setting the School District's 2020-2021 fiscal year budget.
 One of the most important factors affecting the budget is our student count, since state foundation revenue is determined by multiplying the blended student count by the foundation allowance per pupil and the category of revenue constitutes approximately 76 percent of total General Fund revenue.
+For the 2020-2021 school year only, the funded pupil count will be determined using a super blend, which is 75 percent of the FY 2019-2020 blended count and 25 percent of the FY 2020-2021 blended count.
+The FY 2019-2020 count (10 percent of the February 2019 count and 90 percent of the February 2020 count and 90 percent of the Sebruary 2020 count and 90 perce

-The 2019-2020 budget was adopted in June 2019 based on an estimate of students who will enroll in September 2019.
+The 2020-2021 budget was adopted in June 2020 based on an estimate of students who will enroll in September 2020.
+Our estimate of 200 fewer pupils in the original FY 2020-2021 budget was based in part on a demographic study of area school-aged children and included considerations for a COVID-19 pandemic impact.
 Under state law, the School District cannot assess additional property tax revenue for general operations, and, as a result, district funding is heavily dependent on the State's ability to fund local school operations.
-Based on early enrollment data at the start of the 2019 school year, we anticipate that the fall student count will be approximately 78 students down from the previous school year.
 Once the final student count and related per pupil funding is known, the General Fund will be amended to reflect the most current information.

-Since the School District's revenue is heavily dependent on state funding and the health of the state's School Aid Fund, the actual revenue received depends on the State's ability to collect revenue to fund its appropriation to the School District.
-The 2019-2020 original budget was developed based upon an estimated increase of \$135 per pupil.
-This estimate was developed based on the legislative budgets available at that time and will be adjusted once that information becomes available.
+Since the School District's revenue is heavily dependent on state funding and the health of the State's School Aid Fund, the actual revenue received depends on the State's ability to collect revenue to fund its appropriation to the School District.
+The 2020-2021 original budget was developed based upon an estimated decrease of \$600 per pupil.
+This estimate was developed based on the legislative budgets available at that time and data published from the May Revenue Estimating Conference.
+The School District's FY 2020-2021 foundation allowance will not be known until amendments to the School Aid Act are finalized.
+Based on the August 2020 Revenue Estimating Conference, it appears that a reduction in foundation allowance from the FY 2019-2020 level will not occur, and the \$175 per pupil proration will not continue.